 Step 2: If we think the challenge will work for you, we will send you the background to the challenge and some basic tasks to help you prepare for it.

 Step 3 whilst it’s not clear at the time of writing if we will use Zoom or a Facebook group for our daily discussions.

 Step 4 each day of the challenge you’ll be sent some interesting tasks by email to make you think about things as varied as your body image, your emotions, your social flexibility.
 We will discuss the results, issues, problems either on zoom or in the Facebook group later that day.

-The first challenge will start on Monday 24th January ( We thought we’d leave some space between then and the nonsense of new years resolutions.
+The first challenge will start on Monday 1st Feb (We thought we’d leave some space between then and the nonsense of new years resolutions.
 This gives you time to jump into a 7 days celeb starvation diet, and remind yourself how awful and destructive they are before you start!).